go-pkgz/syncs/README.md

 Mix semaphore and WaitGroup to provide sized waiting group.
 The result is a wait group allowing limited number of goroutine to run in parallel.

-The locking happens inside of goroutine, i.e. **every call will be unblocked**, but some goroutines may wait if semaphore locked.
+The locking happens inside of goroutine, i.e. **every call will be non-blocked**, but some goroutines may wait if semaphore locked.
 It means - technically it doesn't limit number of goroutines, but rather number of running (active) goroutines.

 ```go
     swg := syncs.NewSizedGroup(5) // wait group with max size=5